DarkCaster/Perpetual/docs/op_implement.md

 It's important to note that while the `###NOUPLOAD###` comment prevents the full file content from being sent to the LLM during the `implement` operation, it does not provide complete protection against data exposure.
 The file will still be processed during the `annotate` operation, which may use a local LLM for generating annotations.
 This annotation process is necessary to create the project index, which helps the LLM understand the project structure and write new code in context.
 While the annotation may leak some contextual information about the file, this can be mitigated with special summarization instructions (see the `annotate` operation documentation for more details).
 Users should be aware of these limitations and take appropriate precautions when dealing with sensitive information.

+### Examining logs

+`Perpetual` provides detailed logging of LLM interaction at `.perpetual/.message_log.txt` file: This file contains unformatted log of the actual messages exchanged between `Perpetual` and the LLM.
+This log provides a complete record of the communication, including any repeated messages, and can be useful if you need to understand the exact content of the messages sent to the LLM.

 ## Command-Line Usage

 To run the `implement` operation, use the following command: